-In Part 1 of this four-part series, Frank Costanzo and Dr. Dave Solot discussed how the Big Data revolution has changed the way we hire and develop top performers.
-In Part II, they talk about People Analytics for recruitment and selection.
-Dr. Dave continues the story…
+In Part 1 of this four-part series, we will discuss how the Big Data revolution has changed the way we hire and develop top performers.
+In Part II, we will talk about People Analytics for recruitment and selection.
+Caliper’s Dr. David Solot tells the story….

-Part II: Building Your Team; Hiring with Analytics
+Part II: Building Your Team; Hiring with People Analytics

 The organization reached out to me to help them identify a new Sales Leader who would bring both growth and a sense of order to the organization.

-We started with the most important part of any People Analytics selection engagement—building a model of success.
+We started with the most important part of any People Analytics selection engagement — building a model of success.
 In the Big Data world, this is called the “predictive model.”
-As we’ve discuss in all of our People Analytics work, the quality of your answer is only as good as the model you build to answer it.
+As we’ve discussed in all of our People Analytics work, the quality of your answer is only as good as the model you build to answer it.